Invariant character varieties of hyperbolic knots with symmetries: Introduction

 The paper is organised as follows: Section~\ref{s:quotientlink} is purely topological and describes how one can construct any symmetric knot starting from a well-chosen two-component link.
 Section~\ref{s:chvar} provides basic facts on character varieties and establishes the setting in which we will work.
 In Section~\ref{s:invariantch} we introduce and study invariant character varieties of symmetric knots.
 The first part of Theorem~\ref{thm:main} on periodic knots is proved in Section~\ref{s:periodic} while in Section~\ref{s:free} we study properties of invariant character varieties of knots with free symmetries.
 The proof of Theorem~\ref{thm:main} is achieved in Section~\ref{s:examples}, where an infinite family of free periodic knots with the desired properties is constructed.
+In Section~\ref{s:more} we discuss the non invariant part of the variety for a family of Montesinos knots: these have either a free or a periodic symmetry and their character varieties contain equivariant components.
 Finally, in Section~\ref{s:modp} we describe how the character varieties of knots with period $p$ may ramify $\mod p$.